FAQs

 However, our feeding guidelines are a guide and your pets’ metabolism, breed, size, age and activity level may affect their overall nutritional requirements.
 Many people wish to replace a raw meal with an appropriate serve of meaty bones for dental health which is an important part of ensuring a healthy raw fed pet.
 Also taking into account treats as part of the daily energy from food being provided to your pet has an impact.

-It is fine for younger animals (especially puppies) to have extra fat (aka puppy fat) sub 6 months of age.
+It is fine for younger animals (especially puppies) to have a little extra fat (aka puppy fat) sub 6 months of age.
 As they grow into adults, it’s more important to fine tune their diet to suit a healthy weight.
 A healthy weight can be measured in a number of simple physical ways.
 Ribs shouldn’t be prominent but should be able to be felt with a thin covering of fat over the top.
 There should be a visible abdominal tuck and when you look at your pet from above, they should have a visible waist.
 If the ribs can be seen, increase their daily food allowance, if they no longer have a waist and look like a log from above, decrease their daily food allowance until their waist returns.

 Can I buy direct and in bulk from you?

-If you are a retail outlet looking to stock products from our range through in your store, absolutely!
-Feel free to get in touch with us via sales@bigdogpetfoods.com and speak with a member of our team.
 If you’re a Big Dog customer looking to buy direct, currently our products are only available within Pet Specialty Stores across Australia and some overseas locations, if you’d like to find your nearest store checkout our Where to Buy page.

 What is the difference between your Big Dog Patties and Big Dog Rolls?

-Nothing!
+These recipes are the same - just different sizes.
 Our raw dog food recipes produced in 2kg Rolls are a great economical option for multi-dog households or larger breeds who need A LOT of Big Dog.

 Introducing our Kangaroo recipe to your dog